Natural Sciences Division

 - MATH 111, 112 and 213, or equivalent; and any 0.5 units course numbered MATH 220 or above.
 In rare cases, other courses may satisfy the requirement with department approval.

 The department offers two minors, physics and astronomy.
 Students considering one of these minors should work with a faculty member in the physics department as the minor is being planned, since some courses are not offered every year.

 The program for a minor in physics consists of the following:

-- One (1) additional unit selected from physics courses numbered above PHYS 220 (Note: All courses in physics numbered above 220 have as prerequisites PHYS 140 and 145 and MATH 111 and 112, unless otherwise noted).
+- Additional 1 unit selected from physics courses numbered above PHYS 220 (Note: All courses in physics numbered above 220 have as prerequisites PHYS 140 and 145 and MATH 111 and 112, unless otherwise noted).

 This minor is open to students with all majors, but it may be especially attractive to students in disciplines that have strong ties to physics, such as chemistry, mathematics and biology.
 Other combinations of introductory courses may also be acceptable.

 The program for a minor in astronomy consists of the following:

 - 1 unit of 100-level courses that cover topics in astronomy from among PHYS 101, 105, 106, 107 and 109;

 - A year of introductory physics with lab: PHYS 130 and 135 or 140 and 145; 131 or 141; 136 or 146.